Riwaj22/Accenture-Data-Analytics-Virtual-Experience/README.md

 A data model - this shows the relationships between all of the data sets, as well as any links that you can use to merge tables.

 Steps:
-1. Data Understanding
+1. Data Understanding: Understanding the use case
-2. Data Cleaning
+2. Data Cleaning: Cleaning, Removing unwanted columns from datasets.
-3. Data Modeling
+3. Data Modeling: Providing Data for ML algorithm testing
-4. Data Visualization
+4. Data Visualization: Visualixation of findings from the data
-5. Data StoryTelling
+5. Data StoryTelling: Presenting insights obtained fron the data in a clear way